Isoparametric hypersurfaces in Randers space forms: Preliminaries

 Let $f$ be a non-constant $C^1$ function defined on a Finsler manifold $(N,F,d\mu)$ and smooth on $N_f$.
 Set $J=f(N_f)$.
 The function $f$ is said to be \emph{isoparametric} if there exist a smooth function $\tilde a (t)$ and a continuous function $\tilde b (t)$ defined on $J$ such that (\ref{1.3}) holds on $N_f$.
 All the regular level surfaces $M_t = f^{-1}(t)$ form an \emph{isoparametric family}, each of which is called an \emph{isoparametric hypersurface} in $(N,F,d\mu)$.
 If $f$ only satisfies the first equation of (\ref{1.3}), then it is said to be {\it transnormal}.

-Let $\phi:M\rightarrow N$ be a hypersurface.
-If for any given $x\in \phi(M)$, there is a neighborhood $V$ of $x$ in $N$ and an isoparametric function $f$ defined on $V$ such that $\phi(M)\cap V$ is a regular level surface of $f$, then $M$ is called a \emph{locally isoparametric hypersurface}. \begin{theo} Let $M$ be a connected and oriented hypersurface in a connected Finsler manifold with constant flag curvature and constant $\mathbf{S}$-curvature.
-Then $M$ is locally isoparametric if and only if its principal curvatures are all constant. \end{theo} \proof From Theorem 4.1 in \cite{HYS}, we only need to prove the sufficiency.
+Let $M$ be an embedded hypersurface of $N$.
+If for any given $x\in M$, there is a neighborhood $V$ of $x$ in $N$ and an isoparametric function $f$ defined on $V$ such that $M\cap V$ is a regular level surface of $f$, then $M$ is called a \emph{locally isoparametric hypersurface}. \begin{theo} Let $M$ be a connected and oriented hypersurface embedded in a connected Finsler manifold with constant flag curvature and constant $\mathbf{S}$-curvature.
+Then $M$ is locally isoparametric if and only if its principal curvatures are all constant. \end{theo} \proof From Theorem 4.2 in \cite{HYS} (which also holds in a local domain), we know that a transnormal function is isoparametric if and only if the principal curvatures of its each regular level surface are all constant.
+Then we only need to prove that if the principal curvatures of $M$ are all constant, then there exists locally a transnormal function $f$ for each point of $M$ such that $M$ is a regular level surface of $f$ and the principal curvatures of each regular level surface of $f$ are all constant.

 Let $\textbf{n}$ be a smooth unit normal vector field of $M$.
-Because $\textbf{n}$ is smooth and the normal geodesics locally and smoothly depend on $\textbf{n}$, we know that for any $x\in \phi(M)$, there exists a neighborhood $V$ of $x$ in $N$, and there exists a smooth distance function $f$ defined on $V$ such that $M=f^{-1}(0)$.
+Because the normal geodesics locally and smoothly depend on $\textbf{n}$, we know that for any $x\in M$, there exist a neighborhood $V$ of $x$ in $N$ and a smooth distance function $f$ defined on $V$ such that $M=f^{-1}(0)$.
 In fact, we can define $f(p)=d_F(M,p)$ or $f(p)=-d_F(p,M)$ for $p\in V\setminus M$ such that $\nabla f|_M=\textbf{n}$.
-Then $F(\nabla f)=1$, which shows that $f$ is a transnormal function.
-From Lemma 3.5 in \cite{HDRY} (which also holds in a local domain), we know that on every regular level surface of $f$, the principal curvatures are all constant.
-By Theorem 4.2 in \cite{HYS}, $f$ is isoparametric on $V$. \endproof
+Then $F(\nabla f)=1$, which shows that $f$ is a transnormal function and its each regular level surface $M_s=f^{-1}(s)$ is a parallel hypersurface of $M$.
+From Lemma 3.5 in \cite{HDRY}, we know that if the principal curvatures of $M$ are all constant, then the principal curvatures of $M_s$ are also all constant. \endproof